jmillxyz/Win32-OpenSSH-wiki/Project-Status.md

  - Visual Studio 2015 solution to build OpenSSH for Windows.
  - Secure architecture for Windows: OpenSSH server side architecture is altered for Windows adhering to its security principles.
 This is done with minimal impact to overall source layout.
  - Secure ssh-agent: A different version of agent is authored for Windows to fit Windows security model and enable a Single Sign-On experience.
  - VT100/ANSI TTY and PTY: Rewritten client side ANSI parser to accurately interpret and render VT100 stream on Windows console.
 Server side VT100 PTY that will support rich Windows console applications.
+Due to missing dependencies on Nano, this feature is only supported on full SKUs.

 #### Work in progress
  - Unicode support in Windows: Windows APIs are typically UTF-16 based while on Unix, its UTF-8.
 Details [here](https://github.com/PowerShell/Win32-OpenSSH/issues/319).